Topological feature selection for time series data: Introduction

 Foundational results regarding the persistent homology of sliding window embeddings were established by Perea and Harer~\cite{perea2015sliding}.
 Persistent homology has been used to analyze time series data in many settings, including gene expression~\cite{dequeant2008comparison, perea2015sw1pers}, nematode locomotion and behavior~\cite{thomas2021topological}, periodic video~\cite{tralie2016high}, climate analysis~\cite{berwald2014automatic}, wheeze detection~\cite{emrani2014persistent}, and cryptocurrency variability~\cite{gidea2020topological}, for example.
 These works commonly employ sliding window embeddings of varying subsets of data to draw conclusions about the statistics of the resulting collection of persistence diagrams.
 In this paper, we focus instead on sliding window embeddings across the entirety of a fixed data set.

 In our setting, persistence vineyards~\cite{cohen2006vines}, which track the evolution of persistence diagrams along a parameterized family of filtrations, arise naturally as we vary linear combinations of time series.
 We are indebted to the foundational work of Cohen-Steiner, Edelsbrunner and Morozov~\cite{cohen2006vines}.
 The proofs of our stability theorems that follow from our study of vineyards are essentially the same as those of Skraba and Turner~\cite{Skraba:2020} and Cohen-Steiner, Edelsbrunner and Morozov~\cite{cohen2006vines}.
+An alternative approach to studying time series and persistence diagrams is given by path signatures~\cite{Giusti_2023}.

 Our primary motivating example is neuronal data collected from \emph{Caenorhabditis elegans}, a transparent roundworm with a simple nervous system comprising just $302$ neurons.
 Despite its simplicity, the \emph{C.\thinspace elegans} brain is complex enough to exhibit sensory modalities including a response to heat and odor.
 In particular, neurons in \emph{C.\thinspace elegans} are known to share information by engaging in coordinated dynamic activity that evolves cyclically near a low-dimensional manifold~\cite{kato2015global}.
 Notably, Kato et al.~\cite{kato2015global} use principal component analysis to reconstruct this activity, whereas we observe low-dimensional cyclic activity through a sliding window embedding.
 We remark that persistent homology has been used to study the connectivity of the \emph{C.\thinspace elegans} nervous system~\cite{helm2020growing}, as well as to construct circular coordinates on the \emph{C.\thinspace elegans} neural activity phase space~\cite{blumberg2024subsamplingaligningaveragingcircular}.